Siena, Italy

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Siena, you can start by researching online on websites such as Idealista, Immobiliare, and Subito, which are popular platforms for finding rental properties in Italy.
 You can filter your search based on your preferences, such as location, budget, and type of accommodation.
 Another option is to join local Facebook groups or online forums dedicated to housing and rentals in Siena.
 These groups often have members who share available apartments, rooms, or houses for rent.
 You can also post your requirements and preferences, and locals or other expats might be able to help you find a suitable place.
 If you prefer a more personalized approach, you can contact local real estate agencies in Siena.
 They can help you find a suitable property based on your preferences and budget.
 Some well-known agencies in Siena include Tecnocasa, Gabetti, and Coldwell Banker.
 Additionally, if you are a student or planning to study in Siena, you can contact the housing office of your university or educational institution.
 They often have resources and contacts to help students find accommodation in the city.
 Lastly, consider visiting Siena and exploring the neighborhoods in person.
 This will give you a better understanding of the city and its various areas, allowing you to make a more informed decision about where you would like to live.
-While you are there, you can also check local newspapers and notice boards for rental listings, or ask locals for recommendations," said one expat in Siena.
+While you are there, you can also check local newspapers and notice boards for rental listings, or ask locals for recommendations," wrote one member in Siena.

 What is a typical expat home or apartment like in Siena?